william-liebenberg/aihackday-2020/botframework-composer/get-started.md

 # Getting Started - Bot Composer

+Follow this guide to gettings started with the [Microsoft Bot Framework Composer](https://github.com/microsoft/BotFramework-Composer)

 ## Prerequisites

 We need to install a few prerequisites before we can start up the Bot Composer.